-During the year ended December 31, 2019, the Company completed the sale of six properties, including four retail, one office and one hotel for a total gross sales price of \$97.0 million and a total gain on sale of \$9.9 million.
-The retail and office properties were included in the Company's Legacy, Non-Strategic Portfolio segment while the hotel was included in the Company's Core Portfolio.
+During the year ended December 31, 2020, the Company completed the sale of 35 properties.
+Sales included 34 office, multifamily, retail, student housing, manufactured housing, hotel and industrial properties included in the Company's Legacy, Non-Strategic Portfolio for a total gross sales price of \$344.6 million and a total loss on sale of \$7.8 million.
+In addition, there was one sale of an industrial portfolio in the Company's Core Portfolio for a total gross sales price of \$131.4 million and a total gain on sale of \$9.3 million.

-During the year ended December 31, 2018, the Company completed the sale of one property for a sales price of \$177.0 million.
-In connection with the sale, the Company recorded a \$2.4 million loss.

-The real estate sold during the years ended December 31, 2019 and 2018 did not constitute discontinued operations.
+The real estate sold during the year ended December 31, 2020 did not constitute discontinued operations.

-Refer to Note 21, "Subsequent Events" for further detail on additional real estate sales.
+Subsequent to December 31, 2020, the Company completed the sale of an industrial portfolio in its Core Portfolio.
+Refer to Note 20, "Subsequent Events" for further detail on additional real estate sales.